synexcoder01/synex_cubing_tools/README.md

 ## User manual

+You need python installed on your computer to use this program!

-You download the latest python: https://www.python.org/
+Download the latest version from here, and install it on your system: https://www.python.org/

 - Start the program, by double-clicking the .py file.
 - Follow the instructions, the program says.